darcamo/gdb_armadillo_helpers/README.md

 ## Custom 'print-numpy-array' gdb command and 'get_array' python function

-Add the code below to the .gdbinit in your home folder
+Add the code below to the `.gdbinit` in your home folder

 ```gdb
 source /path_where_you_cloned/gdb_armadillo_helpers/gdb_helpers/gdb_armadillo_to_numpy.py
 ```

-Now you can call the 'print-numpy-array' gdb command passing the name(s) of any variables in the current scope that are armadillo types.
+Now you can call the `print-numpy-array` gdb command passing the name(s) of any variables in the current scope which are armadillo types.
 Note that you can complete the variable names with <kbd>TAB</kbd>.

 If you need more power, you can start the python interactive terminal from gdb